RahulPandey-007/Product_sales_details/README.md

     e.
 Top 10 high sales by customer
     f.
 Top 10 high sales by customer(By Dense Rank Function)

-The code file(sql file) and csv file is also shared.
+The code file(sql file) and the csv file is also shared.